Core Rules

 Knowledge Checks

-Rather than using skill tests, rely on the fiction to determine whether a PC knows something.
+Rely on the fiction to determine whether an adventurer knows something.

-If it is common knowledge, they just know it, unless there is a good reason they would not.
+• If it is common knowledge, they know it, unless for good reason they wouldn’t.

-If it is specialized knowledge but related to their background or skills, they may know it.
+• If it is specialized knowledge but related to their background or skills, they may know it.
+Roll a die of fate to determine the outcome.

 Perception Checks